21 Hairstyles for Older Black Women With Gray Hair: Beautiful Ideas to Inspire You

 10. Short Textured Pixie

+This pixie relies on texture rather than precision.
 Slightly uneven layers create interest and volume, especially through the crown.
 The gray color looks natural and dimensional, making the cut feel modern instead of overly styled or sharp.

 11. Shoulder-Length Silver Curls